There are likely numerous victims in child sex case involving Livingston teacher, sheriff's deputy

 Case information Wednesday and at a hearing involving Cynthia Perkins Monday was shared with the judge in private and then sealed, which is allowed by law.

-The Livingston Parish School System, where Cynthia Perkins was a teacher, has repeatedly referred questions to the Attorney General’s Office, which is prosecuting the case and where Derves serves as an attorney.
+The Livingston Parish School System, where Cynthia Perkins was a teacher, has repeatedly referred questions to the Attorney General’s Office, which is prosecuting the case and where Derbes serves as an attorney.

 Earlier this week, the AG’s office asked parents of children concerned that they may be victims to phone in tips or complaints to a tipline.